 (see also https://www.bitzer.de)

-CO2 is also low in cost and there is no necessity for recovery and disposal.
+CO2 is also low in cost and doesn't require recovery and disposal.
 In addition, it has a very high volumetric refrigerating capacity: depending on operating conditions, approx. 5 to 8 times as high as R22 and NH3.

 The main reasons for that are its relatively unfavourable thermodynamic characteristics for usual applications in refrigeration and air conditioning.